redwoodjs/redwoodjs-com-archive/docs/graphql.md

 import { context } from '@redwoodjs/api
 ```

+#### How to Modify the Context

-Note that when in your service (ie, a resolver) the context is read-only.
-If you need to modify the context, you need to do so in `createGraphQLHandler`.
+Because the context is read-only in your services, if you need to modify it, then you need to do so in the `createGraphQLHandler`.

 To populate or enrich the context on a per-request basis with additional attributes, set a the `context` attribute `createGraphQLHandler` to a custom ContextFunction which modifies the context.